 Such are the lessons learned along the journey of being a business owner – like the fact that the $29.00 “standard Flippa listing fee” and the “escrow fee of $63.38” that I paid Flippa supposedly didn’t cover the “$195.00 seller escrow fee” that was cancelled, something they claimed I still owed that I don’t completely understand.

 “Your account has been suspended temporarily due to potential site rule/guideline violations,” they wrote me years ago.
-Oh well, if I ever build another bang-up site that I decide to sell, I’ll throw the nearly 200 bucks their way – but they better get in line behind the IRS.
-Yeah, that’s another valuable lesson learned about being an entrepreneur: Pay your estimated taxes.
+Oh well, if I ever build another bang-up site that I decide to sell, I will throw the nearly 200 bucks their way – but they better get in line behind the IRS.
+Yeah, that is another valuable lesson learned about being an entrepreneur: Pay your estimated taxes, especially if you run or sell websites!